Research proposal development

 The KL2 Mentored Career Development Program is built upon a mentored clinical research experience.
 Prior to starting the program, you will work with your mentors and Center for Clinical and Translational Science (CCaTS) staff to develop and refine your research proposal.

 Assemble your research proposal according to PHS 398 guidelines for an R01 application.
-Details will be discussed at your orientation meeting.
-Your proposal will include:
+Details are discussed at your orientation meeting.
+Your proposal should include:

 - Project summary

 - Detailed protocol budget (for protocol only — do not list salary, mentor or travel expenses)

 - Continuation format page (proposal — 12-page limit.
 If applicable, highlight changes made from original proposal.)

 Please note that a research proposal addresses significance, approach, innovation, investigator and environment, as well as the adequacy of the research with respect to inclusion of all sexes, genders, minorities and other special populations, as appropriate for the scientific goals of the research.

 As participation in a variety of research projects is advantageous, you may also take part in ongoing research projects conducted by your mentors, as long as this contributes to your career development.
 This may be especially appropriate in the first year of your training as you develop your own research proposal.